getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 designate-hubot
 ```

 This makes it trivial to hand these operations over to continuous integration in order to allow code changes to Hubot to lifecycle manage our always running ChatOps container in Carina!
+Its as simple as a `make d-roll` to CI!

 One final thing we do is set a `.dockerignore` in the Hubot repository to keep cruft which doesnt need to go to the Docker daemon from going.
 This keeps the 'context' thats sent to the Docker daemon lean for more rapid builds, rolls, etc.